gonzalop/bambulan/README.md

     - Dump raw printer info (JSON).
 - **Camera Streaming**: Connect to the printer's camera stream (MJPEG over TCP/TLS port 6000).
 - **File Management**: List and download files (timelapses, models) via FTPS (port 990).

-- **Web Interface**: A built-in web dashboard to monitor and control the printer.
+A CLI built using this library, `bambulan`, also acts as a web server providing a dashboard to monitor and control the printer.

 ## Installation